biswaditya/Arithmetic-and-ALU-Based-Verilog-Projects/README.md

-# Verilog Projects Using Combinational Digital Circuits
+# Arithmetic and ALU-Based Verilog Projects